RonnieSalomonsen/My-CVEs/README.md

 ## CVE-2021-25657

-Avaya IP Office for Windows contains a local privilege escalation vulnerability which affected version 11.1 FP2 SP1 and earlier.
+Avaya IP Office Admin Lite and USB Creator for Windows contains a local privilege escalation vulnerability which affected version 11.1 FP2 SP1 and earlier.

 ### References